mpdf/mpdf.github.io/reference/mpdf-variables/watermark-font.md

 <span class="parameter">$watermark_font</span>

-Define as any of the available font-families.
+* Define as any of the available font-families.
+* <span class="smallblock">BLANK</span> is default value.

-<span class="smallblock">DEFAULT</span> or <span class="smallblock">BLANK</span> uses the default font-family for the document.
+Default: uses the default font-family for the document.

 # Examples